Chengannur: Culture

 The cultural background of Chengannur originates from the era of Royal rule.
 Chengannur was a part of Vanjippuzha Principality which was under the rule of Travancore.

 Chengannur town is in the banks of holy river Pamba which influenced the culture of this town.
 There are many "Chundan Vallam" (Snake boats) participating in Aranmula Boat Race hails from Chengannur and nearby areas.
-Padayani is a traditional temple art-form that is performed as part of the festival in Vadasserikkavu Devi Temple, located 2 km north of Chengannur town.
-Chengannur has produced several great artists.
-The most famous one is the famous Kathakali artist Chenganoor Raman Pillai, popularly known as "Guru Chengannur".

-Chengannur was famous for the craftsmen who were brought by rulers of Travancore to build the Sabarimala temple.
-Later generations of those craftsmen are also famous for their craftsmen skills.
-Idols of the deities of many temples in Kerala are crafted in Chengannur.
-Mannar in Chengannur Taluk is famous for the bronze industry.
+Padayani is a traditional temple artform performed as part of the festival in the Vadasserikkavu Devi Temple.
+Chengannur has produced several great Kathakali artists, the most famous being Chenganoor Raman Pillai.
+Chengannur was also historically famous for the craftsmen who were brought by rulers of Travancore to build the Sabarimala temple.
+Idols of the deities of many temples in Kerala were crafted in Chengannur.

 Chengannur is a major Shaiva pilgrim destination in India.
-Chengannur temple is one of the 108 temples believed to be created by Parasurama.
-Vishnu temples which are believed to be created by the Pandavas of Mahabharatha are in and around Chengannur.
+The Chengannur temple is one of the 108 temples believed to have been created by Parasurama.
+The Vishnu temples of Chengannur are believed to been established by the Pandavas of the Mahabharatha.
 These temples are major Vaishnava pilgrim destinations of South India.
-The Chengannur Mahadeva Temple is located in the heart of Chengannur town, very close from Pamba River flowing towards the east.
-The temple is built in Kerala style architecture, which is common in all temples in the South Indian state of Kerala.